osisoft/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 The edgecmd utility can be used to view the configuration for each part of the Edge Data Store.

-To view the entire configuration of the Edge Data Store run the following command:
+To view the entire configuration for every Edge Data Store component run the following command:

 ```cmd
 "c:\program files\OSIsoft\EdgeDataStore\edgecmd.exe" Configuration
 ```

-To retrieve component (componentId) specific configuration:
+To retrieve component specific configuration:

 ```cmd
 "c:\program files\OSIsoft\EdgeDataStore\edgecmd.exe" Configuration componentId